Start page

 The photo of Оlga GOK.
 Rostov-on-Don.

-In Donbas the Anglo-Saxons came into close contact with the Scythians and took an active role in the life of the North Black Sea region, as evidenced by explanation of some of the realities of the Scythian times, which were recorded by Herodotus and other ancient historians.
+In Donbas, the Anglo-Saxons came into close contact with the Scythians and took an active role in the life of the North Black Sea region.
+This is evidenced by explaining some of the realities of the Scythian times recorded by Herodotus and other ancient historians.
 For example:

-Σκυθαι (Scythians), Greek name of Scythians stands for good using OE. scytta "a shot".
-The Scythians were the best archers and Greek ethnonym "Scythian" was considered synonymous with the archer.
+Σκυθαι (Scythians), the Greek name of Scythians stands for good using OE. scytta "a shot".
+The Scythians were the best archers and the Greek ethnonym "Scythian" was considered synonymous with the archer.

 ακινακεσ (akinakes), a short iron Scythian sword – OE. ǽces «an ax» and nǽcan «to kill».